toshitehdev/greenfield-docs/src/guide/dapp/quick-start.md

        _createBucket(msg.sender, name, visibility, chargedReadQuota, spAddress, expireHeight, sig, _callbackData); // send cross-chain request
    }

+   /**
+    * @dev Provide an ebook's ID to publish it.
+    *
+    * An ERC1155 token will be minted to the owner.
+    * Other users can buy the ebook by calling `buyEbook` function with given price.
+    */
    function publishEbook(uint256 _ebookId, uint256 price) external {
        require(
            IERC721NonTransferable(objectToken).ownerOf(_ebookId) == msg.sender,